-→ The half cent small queen issue of 1882-1897 (2002), exhibit prepared by Herb McNaught; pub'd by BNAPS, Exhibit series #27,164+ii pp, 81⁄2''×11'', soft cover, Oring binding.
+The half cent small queen issue of 1882-1897 (2002), exhibit prepared by Herb McNaught; pub'd by BNAPS, Exhibit series #27,164+ii pp, 81⁄2"×11", soft cover, Oring binding.
 Available from BNAPS Book Department in black & white or colour.

-S TUDIES of single stamps run the risk of monotony, particularly for a small black and white stamp on which cancels do not show, and for which design details are minuscule and difficult to distinguish.
-Nonetheless, the $\frac{1}{2}$ ¢ small queen stamp is deserving of study.
+S a small black and white stamp on which cancels do not show, and for which design details are minuscule and difficult to distinguish.
+Nonetheless, the 1/2¢ small queen stamp is deserving of study.